The escalating expense of executing inmates

 The study's authors say voters were duped at the ballot box and were not aware of the costs associated with death row.
 They suggest it is time to put the question back before Californians.
 Changing or even abolishing the death penalty will certainly be a fight as voters are split on the issue.

-sacramento, crime, inmates, california budget crisis, politics, nannette miranda
+california budget, politics, nannette miranda